 Short-term Care: Facilitates Functional Improvement

-This tells you the percentage of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percentage of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Chicago, IL